ImmortalMan01/mod-plugin/README.md

 diacritics.
 Punctuation is converted to spaces so word boundaries are kept.
-Each token is checked against the block list and consecutive single-letter tokens are combined, allowing `s i k` to match a blocked word of `sik` while
+Each token is checked against the block list and consecutive single-letter tokens are combined, allowing `s i k` to match a blocked word of `sik` while digits are mapped to similar letters (for example `s1k` becomes `sik`) and longer letter runs are collapsed so `siiiik` also triggers.

 ### GUI Customization
 A language-specific `gui_<lang>.yml` file controls the layout of the `/cm gui` dashboard.
 The `<lang>` part